lutrinos/ntillier/README.md

 ### Hi there 👋

-I am a teen fullstack developer, always looking to learn new things.
+I am a teen programmer, always looking to learn new things.

 - 🌱 I’m currently learning **some competitive algorithms**
 - 💪 I'm currently improving myself with **Python**, **Rust**